Google business profile optimization: how to do it in 2024 [13 ranking steps]

-- Take advantage of posts for informing customers of your marketing campaigns, especially those that have a timeline.
-When adding to Google My Business a post that ends on a certain date, you can simply choose a date range for the posts to stay life.
+- Take advantage of posts to inform customers of your marketing campaigns, especially those that have a timeline.
+When adding to Google My Business a post that ends on a certain date, you can simply choose a date range for the posts to stay live.

 - Include a “call now” button that links to your verified business phone number.
-Google my business does not allow posts to contain a phone number but it does allow you to attach a button that directs customers to your phone number.
-Customers can do phone calls by clicking the button.
+Google My Business does not allow posts to contain a phone number, but it does allow you to attach a button that directs customers to your phone number.
+Customers can make phone calls by clicking the button.

 - We suggest adding a CTA button, such as “learn more” or “book now,” which generates do-follow links, to connect each business post with relevant pages on your website.

 - Double-check your posts for misspellings before posting.
-Moreover, make sure that your post does not contain gimmicky characters and automated or distracting content as it may get rejected.
+Moreover, make sure that your post does not contain gimmicky characters or automated or distracting content, as it may get rejected.

 - Make sure to create high-quality location pages on your website if you run a service area business, and ensure that every GBP post includes a link back to them.
 By doing so, you’ll be replicating your website’s content through your business posting strategy.

-- Keep your Google My Business GBP posts respectful.
+- Keep your Google My Business (GMB) posts respectful.
 Google will not approve your post if it contains profane, obscene, or offensive content.

-- Ensure that your GMB Listing and your posts follow Google My Business content policy.
+- Ensure that your GMB Listing and your posts follow the Google My Business content policy.

-NOTE: Upon subscribing to any Yearly plan of GMB Crush, you will gain instant access to 52 training videos that comprehensively guide you through the process of creating compelling Google business GBP posts, thereby enhancing the visibility and ranking of your GBP profile.
+NOTE: Upon subscribing to any Yearly plan of GMB Crush, you will gain instant access to 52 training videos that comprehensively guide you through the process of creating compelling Google Business Page posts, thereby enhancing the visibility and ranking of your GBP profile.